 Many procedures are nowadays available that increase or enhance the information measured with Particle Image Velocimetry (PIV) or Lagrangian Particle Tracking (LPT) using techniques imported from the CFD and applied mathematics community.
 The advent of time-resolved and volumetric measurements have multiplied the possibilities with much excitement of PIV and LPT development researchers as well as from the applied fluid mechanics community.
 The methods range from regularization strategies using the (simplified) Navier-Stokes-equation or the use of the momentum equation to obtain pressure from velocity and acceleration measurements, machine learning, to variational data-assimilation frameworks using adjoint CFD.

-Both results will be compared with and assessed by physical measures (position, velocity, pressure, etc.) of the full LES input data.
+Both results will be compared with and assessed by physical measures (position, velocity, velocity gradients, pressure, etc.) of the full LES input data.
 The presentation of the challenge results will cover one-half day of the workshop.